chrieke/geojson-invalid-geometry/README.md

 ### Interior not clockwise winding order
 The inner rings (define hole cutouts) of a **Polygon** must be clockwise (often abbreviated cw).
-For more details also see the "exterior not ccw" criterium above.
+For more details also see the "exterior not ccw" criterion above.
 [Example - Interior](examples/invalid_geometries/invalid_interior_not_cw.geojson)

 ### Inner and exterior Polygon rings intersect or cross